typst/typst/tests/typ/lint/suppressed-scripted-warnings.typ

 // Ref: false
 // ValidateTransientDiagnostics: true
 ---
-// Warning: 6-13 I am emitted
-#let test_helper = 1
 // ValidateTransientDiagnostics should make it possible to test this behaviour, so let's make sure that actually works.
+#import "@test/warner:0.1.0": cause_warn

 // Due to ValidateTransientDiagnostics, the location is not matching the location of the method call that causes the diagnostic,
 // instead it matches the location in the (package) file that causes the diagnostic.
-#import "@test/warner:0.1.0": cause_warn
+// Warning: 8-15 I am emitted
 #cause_warn("I am emitted")

 ---